 "I've been here before," or each time you look, you see something new!

-Dennis Clarke, a well known local artist, is a Signature Member of the Baltimore Watercolor Society and the West Virginia Watercolor Society.
-In addition, he is an Associate Member of local and national art societies.
+Dennis Clarke, a well known local artist, is a signature member of the Baltimore Watercolor Society and the West Virginia Watercolor Society.
+In addition, he is an associate member of many local and national art societies.

 He is often asked how he developed his painting style.
 “It developed itself – I didn’t consciously think about it!
 Personally, I’ve always wanted to be on the water.”
-My paintings are not representational, but I hope emote a feeling of “I’ve been there before,” and it is then up to the viewer’s imagination to take it from there.
-I want the viewer to feel like they “never step into the same painting twice.”
+His paintings are not representational, and he hopes to emote a feeling of “I’ve been there before,” and it is up to the viewer’s imagination to take it from there.
+He wants the viewer to feel like they “never step into the same painting twice.”

-He is also asked how he knows when a painting is finished.
-“When I sign it–it takes on a new life.”
-When it is acquired -then it becomes a new thing - ART-.
+Denny is also asked how he knows when a painting is finished.
+“When I sign it, it takes on a new life.
+When it is acquired, then it becomes a new thing: Art."

-Denny embarked on his career as a watercolor artist over 30 years ago.
-Now over 500 of his paintings are in individual and corporate collections in the US, Canada, and Europe.
+Denny embarked on his career as a watercolor artist more than 30 years ago.
+More than 500 of his paintings are in individual and corporate collections in the U.S., Canada, and Europe.